-NOTE: While the focus of relapse prevention is on alcohol relapse, The relapse prevention model may be applied to drugs, gambling, over-eating and other behaviors, and is useful for healing from aspects of Mental Health such as depression, anxiety and other self destructive behaviors as well.
+NOTE: While the focus of relapse prevention is on alcohol relapse, The relapse prevention model may be applied to drugs, gambling, over-eating and other behaviors, and may be suited to aspects of Mental Health such as depression, anxiety and other self destructive behaviors as well.
 Interesting.

+(note: for simplicity’s sake, alcohol will be the chosen drug of choice but you may substitute as appropriate).
 Just looking at this page may be one of the steps in a person's decision to stop alcohol or drug use for the first time.
 Or, it may be one of the first steps taken when a return to use has occurred and that person wants to "get back on the bus".
 The bottom line to relapse prevention is that there are 26 events, thoughts or behaviors, that occur before a relapsing alcohol abuser takes that first drink.
-Same would hold true for anyone dependent on drugs although some drugs, such as cocaine are so powerful that one can go right from #1 to #26 in the blink of an eye, or snort of a line.
+Same would hold true for anyone dependent on a drug or chemical although some drugs, such as cocaine are so powerful that one can go right from #1 to #26 in the blink of an eye, or snort of a line.
 There is nothing that occurs that will help someone recognize a problem between #26 the first drink or use and # 27 drinking or using out of control.
 There is only a repeat of the first 25 warning steps.
-Relapse starts with wondering "if I'm ever going to use" and then even as the decision to not use this time, the thought has been planted.
+Relapse starts with wondering "if I'm ever going to use" and then even as the decision made to not use this time, the thought has been planted.
 But we firmly state, “Not me, this time I'm serious”.
 But an “I wonder” moment has been created”.
 At that moment the Guardians of the Gate of sobriety begin to nod off and the path to relapse goes down hill from there unless this or the first few warning signs are recognized and acted upon.
 One of the best places to help confront this slide to relapse is with a support group like AA.
 Doesn't have to be that specific group, but whatever group or individual you choose make sure they have walked the walk.
 Your life depends on it.

 Screen Shot 2017-10-31 at 8.27.36 AM.png